 EPA Response: EPA is certainly sensitive to community concerns and has carefully considered all comments received from the public in development of the final remedy for the OLS.
 The minimum 30-day comment period for the OLS Proposed Plan was exceeded by releasing the OLS Proposed Plan on October 30, 2008, and not closing the public comment period until January 15, 2009, after granting two extensions in response to requests from interested parties.
 The supporting documents for the OLS Proposed Plan, which include the RI, FS, BHHRA, and others, were available for review in the OLS Administrative Record both prior to and during the public comment period for the OLS Proposed Plan.
-There is no requirement for sequential release of these supporting documents prior to the public comment on these documents separate from the opportunity for comment provided on the Proposed Plan.
+There is no requirement for sequential release of these supporting documents prior to the public comment period on the Proposed Plan, nor is there a requirement for an opportunity for public comment on these documents separate from the opportunity for comment provided on the Proposed Plan.
 EPA exceeded the CERCLA minimum public participation requirements by making these supporting documents available to the public for review prior to release of the OLS Proposed Plan for public comment.